Web3NL/motoko-book/src/internet-computer-programming-concepts/principals-and-authentication.md

 {{#include _mo/principals3.mo:a}}
 ```

-This time we used a public shared query function that returns a the principal obtained from the message object.
+This time we used a public shared query function that returns the principal obtained from the message object.

 ## Calling an actor anonymously
 If an actor specifies public shared functions and is deployed, then anyone can call its publicly available functions.
 It is useful to know whether a caller is *anonymous* or *authenticated*.